Houston Auto Theft Attorney

 - You should enlist the help of a competent legal team as soon as possible.
 The sooner you retain legal services, the sooner we can begin building your case for a jury.

-Defenses for Auto Theft
+Defenses for Auto Theft in Texas

 The first step in any criminal case is getting your side of the story.
 Once your legal team has a description of your version of events, it can go to work defending your case.
 Though the narrative of your defense will vary depending on the circumstances surrounding the incident, there are a few common ways to successfully defend auto theft: